Third wheel? Never again! We’ve compiled a list of the best 3-player board games that really shine with a group of three.

 Take a trip to the Scottish Highlands in Clans of Caledonia and don’t forget to try the whiskey.

 The prime number 3 has always had a superstitious quality to it.
 Mystical qualities aside, 3 is usually a number many gaming groups find themselves with, which can quickly turn into a third-wheel situation.
-It’s very common for players to find themselves naturally forming a coalition against a third… after all, 2’s company and 3’s a crowd.
+It’s very common for players to find themselves naturally forming a coalition against a third… after all, two is company and three’s a crowd.
 The games on this list look to minimize this dynamic and make the most of your gaming trio.

 What are your favorite games to play with 3 players?
 Let us know in the comments and we’ll check them out!